meteor/meteor/content/collections.md

 Now we can attach helpers to documents, it's simple to define a helper that fetches related documents

-// XXX: we don't actually have this in the Todos app, but we probably should
-// XXX: is this .todos() or .getTodos() ?

 ```js
 Lists.helpers({
   todos() {